Skip to primary navigation Skip to content Skip to footer

 ScareHouse co-owner Wayne Simmons, creative director/co-owner Scott Simmons’ father, recognized his son’s unique interests very early.

-a group of people standing around each other“My wife and I just have one son, Scott,” says the elder Simmons, “and I’m not sure how he picked it up, but from a small child, he was always excited about Halloween and scary things and scary movies.
+“My wife and I just have one son, Scott,” says the elder Simmons, “and I’m not sure how he picked it up, but from a small child, he was always excited about Halloween and scary things and scary movies.
 Even when he was 10 or 11 years old, he started building haunted attractions in the basement of our house.”

 While many kids lose interest in their childhood hobbies, Scott’s only grew.
 When he was a teenager, he volunteered to work at a YMCA haunted house, something he continued to do through high school and college.
 As the industry started growing, he decided to try to do it as a business, with his father on board as a partner.